Program for Writing and Rhetoric

 WRTG 3020 (3) Topics in Writing

 Through sustained inquiry into a selected topic or issue, students will practice advanced forms of academic writing.
 Emphasizes analysis, criticism and argument.
-Taught as a writing workshop, places a premium on substantive, thoughtful revision.
+Taught as a writing seminar, places a premium on substantive, thoughtful revision.
 Department enforced prerequisite: WRTG 1150 or equivalent (completion of lower-division writing requirement).

 Repeatable: Repeatable for up to 6.00 total credit hours.